Queries

 trains

 Returns every train registered in the DI container, including a runtime-generated input schema describing each property on the input type.
+Pass hideAdminTrains: true to exclude the framework's internal scheduler trains (manifest manager, job dispatcher, dead letter cleanup, etc.) from the result; the dashboard uses this flag when its "Hide admin trains" toggle is on.

 query {